Eric Haase Player Props: Tigers vs. Red Sox

 |Games w/1+ RBI

-- The Red Sox pitching staff ranked 19th in the league last season with a collective 8.5 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 11th in MLB.

-- The Red Sox's 4.54 team ERA ranked 25th among all league pitching staffs.
+- The Red Sox have the 26th-ranked team ERA across all league pitching staffs (5.57).

-- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in baseball).
+- Red Sox pitchers combine to give up the fifth-most home runs in baseball (14 total, two per game).

-- The Red Sox will look to Sale (0-0) in his second start of the season.
+- The Red Sox will look to Houck (1-0) in his second start this season.

-- In his most recent appearance on Saturday, the lefty threw three innings against the Baltimore Orioles, allowing seven earned runs while surrendering seven hits.
+- His last time out came on Sunday against the Baltimore Orioles, when the right-hander went five innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.